Jeremy Corbyn refuses to condemn Hamas after deadly attack on Israel

 Jeremy Corbyn has refused to condemn Hamas after militants stormed settlements in southern Israel, killing and taking hostage both soldiers and civilians in a surprise attack.

-The former Labour leader said “all attacks are wrong” and repeated his call for an end to Israel’s occupation of Paletstine.
-“Which of course is fundamentally the background to the whole issue,” Mr Corbyn said.
+The former Labour leader said “all attacks are wrong” and repeated his call for an end to Israel’s occupation of Palestine.
+“Which, of course, is fundamentally the background to the whole issue,” Mr Corbyn said.

 “I don’t support any attacks, therefore I criticise them all,” he added.